TigerBSD/TigerBSD/README.md

 uncheck that, but then again, if I ever need to have a look at it in the future, the benefit of it being enabled so I don't have to try and replicate the issue outweighs the cost of the disk space, so we'll leave that selected as well.
-I am tempted to enable the local caching validating resolver *local_unbound*.
-Sometimes it can be a bit of a pain having one while changing DNS settings for some domain but I think it's worth it, so I'll select that as well.
 Next we'll select *ntpd* to synchronize system and network time and I'll select *powerd* to adjust CPU frequency dynamically, hoping that my hardware is supported.
 We leave *moused* unchecked and then press Enter to continue.

 TODO: Investigate powerd support for my CPU.